-As previously stated, the final policy issued shall be in the form of an ALTA OWNERS POLICY 1987 (6-17-06).
-The format of Schedule A shall follow the Specimen Title Insurance Policy included on page two of BWSR's Instructions for Ordering a Title Commitment.

-The State will NOT accept a final policy with any new exceptions, i.e., exceptions that did not appear on the commitment, unless previously agreed to by the State.

-All general exceptions must be deleted from the policy, except for taxes or special assessments not shown as existing liens by public records.
-This is accomplished by the agent requiring the landowner to fill out a standard form Seller's Affidavit.

-The policy is to affirmatively insure that there are no delinquent taxes through policy date.

-All subordinated mortgages and other liens and encumbrances shall be noted on the policy to recognize that they are subordinate to the Conservation Easement.
+- The format of the policy's Schedule A shall follow the attached Specimen Title Insurance Policy - The title policy issued shall be in the form of an ALTA OWNERS POLICY - The State will NOT accept title policy with any new exception, i.e., exceptions that did not appear on the commitment, unless previously agreed to by the State. - All general exceptions must be deleted from the policy, except for taxes or special assessments not shown as existing liens by public records.
+This is accomplished by the agent requiring the landowner to fill out a standard form Seller's Affidavit. - The policy is to affirmatively insure that there are no delinquent taxes through policy date - All subordinated mortgages and other liens and encumbrances shall be noted on the policy to recognize that they are subordinate to the Conservation Easement.
 The following is the language required by the State that shall precede the mortgage or lien/encumbrance information: